[ skip to content ]

 The Virginia Consortium provides a systematic sequence of supervised pre-internship practica in which students apply the knowledge and skills acquired in the classroom to clinical settings.

-Faculty at all three consortia institutions are involved in teaching and research supervision.
+Faculty at both consortia institutions are involved in teaching and research supervision.
 Some faculty are involved in clinical supervision as well.

 Please visit our program site for more information: Virginia Consortium Program in Clinical Psychology